preciofishbone/OmniaDocsG2/blocks/blocks-forms/form-question/index.rst

-Form Question
+Form question
 ================

-The block iz used only when working with the graphic presentation of a form, in Omnia Admin.
+The block iz used only when working with the graphic presentation of a form, in Omnia admin.
 The block can not be used on a normal page.

-Here's an example of a Form Question block added to a Survey:
+Here's an example of a Form question block added to a Survey:

 .. image:: form-question-block-example.png